Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 9755 questions found out of 13924 clips
+* 9792 questions found out of 13962 clips
-* 9353 non-trolling & on-topic questions found out of 9755 total questions
+* 9389 non-trolling & on-topic questions found out of 9792 total questions
-* 846 questions found with no other references
+* 855 questions found with no other references
 ## grouped by date
+* 2025-04-15: 14 of 36 questions found with no other references
 * 2025-03-28: 0 of 1 questions found with no other references
-* 2025-03-25: 14 of 34 questions found with no other references
+* 2025-03-25: 13 of 34 questions found with no other references
 * 2025-03-18: 6 of 11 questions found with no other references
 * 2025-02-18: 4 of 23 questions found with no other references
 * 2025-02-11: 11 of 36 questions found with no other references
-* 2025-02-04: 6 of 31 questions found with no other references
+* 2025-02-04: 5 of 31 questions found with no other references
-* 2025-01-28: 5 of 25 questions found with no other references
+* 2025-01-28: 4 of 25 questions found with no other references
 * 2025-01-14: 9 of 30 questions found with no other references
 * 2024-12-10: 15 of 39 questions found with no other references
 * 2024-12-09: 0 of 1 questions found with no other references
 * 2024-12-03: 15 of 52 questions found with no other references
-* 2024-11-26: 10 of 41 questions found with no other references
+* 2024-11-26: 9 of 41 questions found with no other references
 * 2024-11-19: 2 of 17 questions found with no other references
 * 2024-11-12: 13 of 49 questions found with no other references
 * 2024-11-05: 22 of 53 questions found with no other references